bioimagebook/bioimagebook.github.io/chapters/2-processing/3-thresholding/thresholding.md

 However, local thresholding becomes more interesting and powerful if we take matters into our own hands by thinking about the problem from a slightly different angle.

-Suppose we had a second image that contained values equal to the thresholds want to apply at each pixel.
+Suppose we had a second image that contained values equal to the thresholds we want to apply at each pixel.
 If we simply *subtract* this second image from the first, we can then apply a global threshold of 0 to detect what we want.

 Alternatively, we could subtract an image with values that aren't exactly equal to the local thresholds, but similar enough to effectively flatten out the background so that a global threshold can be applied.